A16S10/mlops-zoomcamp-project-cohort-2024/README.md

 # mlops-zoomcamp-project-cohort-2024
-## 📝 Description
+## Description
-This is my DataTalksClub MlOps zoomcamp project repo.
+This is my final project repo for  [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp/).

 It uses simple employee dataset from IT industry (presumably from India) and tries to predict salary.
 Prediction is mainly based on position & experience.